Digital color is a mess

 From Indexed Color to RGB

-The International Color Consortium (1993) addressed this with ICC profiles, metadata describing a device's color characteristics.
-In 1996, Microsoft and HP created sRGB, a standardized color space modeled on typical CRT phosphors.
-It became the web default and still is.
+The International Color Consortium (1993) introduced ICC profiles to describe device color behavior.
+Then Microsoft and HP shipped sRGB in 1996, modeled on typical CRT phosphors.
+It became the default web color space, and it still is.

 What Makes a Color Space